Pinner61/cryobednet-pro/README.md

 CryoBedNet is motivated by the need for sharper subsurface maps in polar regions.
 Better bed-topography reconstruction can support glacier-flow interpretation, ice-sheet model preparation, and climate-risk visualization for sea-level studies.

-## Resume bullet

-> Built CryoBedNet, a PyTorch and SOL/HPC-based geospatial super-resolution pipeline for Antarctic bed-topography reconstruction, using multi-source raster inputs, region holdout validation, SRGAN-style training, MLflow-ready experiment tracking, and an interactive Streamlit dashboard for glacier-risk visualization.

 ## Attribution

-This project is an educational and research-oriented reimplementation inspired by DeepBedMap and related Antarctic bed-mapping work.
+This project is an educational and research-oriented reimplementation inspired by related Antarctic bed-mapping work.
 Original reference materials and licensing notes are retained in the repository attribution files.